Wix vs Squarespace Compared – Which Should You Use? Which is Best?

 You can see the full details on the Squarespace pricing page.

-So, what is the better site builder?
+So, which is the better site builder?
 Well, it depends on what your goals are, but before we get into the specifics, let’s do a quick overview of the winner in each category:

-- Features: Wix, thanks to the built-in email marketing and the inclusion of specialized sales features for businesses like hotels and restaurants.
+- Features: Wix, thanks to the built-in email marketing and the inclusion of specialized sales features for businesses such as hotels and restaurants.

 - Site building: Squarespace wins this one thanks to the faster loading speeds and the quality of the templates available.